Knowing When It’s Time To Visit a Sleep Clinic

 Common Sleep Apnea Symptoms

 If you’ve been struggling with unrestful sleep for a long time, you may not even realize that you’re experiencing fatigue on a day to day basis.
 If people around you notice that you seem tired most of the time, that’s a good sign that you might be having problems with your sleep.
 Insomnia, difficulty concentrating, struggling to feel awake in the morning (even after you think you had a night of uninterrupted sleep), a dry mouth or sore throat when you wake up, irritability, anxiety, and headaches or migraines can all be indicators of sleep apnea and many other sleep disorders.
 Some issues may be detected by your partner, such as snoring or irregular breathing patterns (including cessation of breathing for a time) during your sleep.
 Additionally, you may notice worsening symptoms when you take certain medicine, like sleep medicine or painkillers, as they may cause your throat muscles to relax even more during sleep.
 Sleep apnea may also increase your risk for other disorders.
-Difficult-to-treat high blood pressure can be a sign of sleep disorders like obstructive sleep apnea.
+Difficult-to-treat high can be a sign of sleep disorders like obstructive sleep apnea.

 If you’ve been struggling to get restful sleep, and experiencing insomnia-like symptoms, snoring, or notice other signs of sleep disorders, it’s time to seek the advice of sleep specialists and undergo a sleep test.